glytoucan/glytoucan/_posts/2019-08-01-new-backend-release.md

 The status of these batch processes will be visible through the Entries page as well as the detailed entry page of each structure submitted.
 An "Accession Number registration batch" will assign the structure once it has been validated, converted, etc.

-This will cause some delay between initial registration and final Accession Number assignment.
-However it will help clarify what exactly are the issues with the structure, if there are any.
+This will cause some delay between initial registration and Accession Number assignment.
+However it will help clarify what exactly are the issues with the structure, if there are any, for very specific steps in the flow.
+By removing all complex logic libraries from the website/API, more stability is guaranteed as there are less points of failure.

 ### Detailed Registration Example